IMPORTS ##

 # Make predictions using the testing set

-y_pred = linear_regression.predict(X_test)
+= linear_regression.predict(X_test) y_pred

 # The coefficients